 Unfortunately, for all the thought put into our website experience, some common browsers can’t deliver it as intended due to technical constraints.
 And it’s not just cartegraph.com.
 Many of the websites you visit every day are designed and built to perform optimally on a more current, robust browser.
 Long story short, to get the full benefit and experience of today's websites, you’re going to need to update your browser.

-Many people simply use the browser that came standard with their computers — Internet Explorer on Windows-based computers, Safari on Apple machines.
+Many people simply use the browser that came standard with their computers.
 We all receive the occasional reminder to update our browsers.
 But, in a busy work environment there just never seems to be a good time to do it.

 The problem is, with each ignored update, your browser grows older, runs slower, and becomes less stable, leading to: